 What are Bloating and Water Retention?

 Bloating occurs when a person feels the abdomen to be really tight.
 Most of the time, this tightness is associated with flatulence of frequent passing of gas.
-Usually, the bloating period lasts from several minutes to a few days, depending on the management done.
+Usually, the bloating period lasts from several minutes to a few days, depending on the management.

-Water retention on the other hand, is the pooling of water in the body.
+Water retention, on the other hand, is the pooling of water in the body.
 Instead of letting the water out of our system, the body tends to keep it inside.
-Normally, water has to pass through the kidneys to be filtered and water that is not absorbed and used by the body are excreted.
+Normally, water has to pass through the kidneys to be filtered, and water that is not absorbed and used by the body is excreted.

-With water retention, the water remains in other parts of the body and do not pass in the kidneys.
-This often results to having a very concentrated urine, manifested by dark yellow to amber-colored urine.
+With water retention, the water remains in other parts of the body and does not pass through the kidneys.
+This often results in having very concentrated urine, manifested by dark yellow to amber-colored urine.

 Although these two symptoms may sound and work differently, they often come together.
 In fact, they are highly related and could come from a single cause, especially during menopause.

 Many reasons can cause bloating and water retention in menopause.
 From aging itself, physical inactivity and hormonal imbalance.
 Our female hormones estrogen and progesterone play a great role in fluid regulation and excretion, so some organs in the body are affected when they decline.
 Here are some causes why bloating and fluid retention occur in menopause:

 As a result of low estrogen, the liver gets affected by this change, and it causes fewer or irregular bile releases.
 Bile is responsible for the breakdown of fats, the balance of fluids, and intestinal lining protection.
 When the release of bile from the liver is very irregular, this could affect other parts of the body in a domino effect.